 In addition to the structuring of the theme, we also developed some dynamic logic into our templates.

-We opted for Drupal 8 due to our experience with it and to the architectural solidity it offered for the needs of this project.
+We opted for Drupal 8 due to the architectural solidity it offered for the needs of this project.
 The whole content structure and hierarchy, as well as all the intervening actors and their roles, were precisely defined within a spec sheet before implementation, making it a straightforward task to define within Drupal’s administrative interface itself.

 Contributed modules carry the benefit of being extensively tested and documented by the Drupal community, giving us a greater quality and stability assurance.
 Several of these were used, for example, for communication forms, internal analytics integration, basic forum functionality implementation, and management of scheduled events.